Pyramid or plate? Explore healthy eating plans

 - Food groups.
-The food groups among healthy-eating plans vary somewhat.
-For example, some versions have plant-based proteins — soybeans, beans and nuts — in a separate group from animal proteins like meat, poultry, eggs and dairy products.
+The food groups among healthy eating plans vary somewhat.
+For example, some versions have plant-based proteins — soybeans, beans and nuts — in a separate group from animal proteins, such as meat, poultry, eggs and dairy products.
 This is because some diets limit or exclude animal proteins entirely.

 Put the pyramid — or plate — to work for you

 To see how your eating habits match up to these healthy eating plans, keep a food diary for several days.
 Then compare how much of your diet comes from the various food groups.
 You may be surprised by the results.